PhilRSmith/SIA404/README.md

 # SIA404
 FINISHED SIA REPOSITORY (from desktop)

 Takes text files with valid language as input and uses it to create assembly.
+The assembly file can then be used to run instructions.

 ### To use:
 Input a text file with lines similar to those found in the SIA/cAssemblerInput file, into the SIA/Assembler.c execution (via command line or ide)